About Betsy Todd, MPH, RN

 Variations in presentation.

 In New York City, where more than 1,000 cases of monkeypox have been reported, clinicians are seeing variations from “classic” presentations of monkeypox.
-The NYC Department of Health and Mental Hygiene reports that many people with monkeypox are not experiencing prodromal symptoms […]
+The NYC Department of Health and Mental Hygiene reports that many people with monkeypox are not experiencing […]

 Progress in Dementia Care as Treatments and Prevention Lag Behind